Madame-Aehm/CAB-Project-4-Spikes/spike24/notes.md

 - In order to use Passport to authenticate the requests, we'll have to use `passport.authenticate()`.
 We specify the strategy with the string `"jwt"`, and we're not using a session, so we can set this to false.
 To keep functionality consistent, we can make a new `.js` file in our `middlewares` for jwt to hold this snippet as a variable.

 - If I set this to any of my routes and try to send a request without adding a header, let's see what happens.
-38mins
+Create a route to get a user's profile, for now the controller function will just return a string to indicate success.

+- Now let's see what happens when I _do_ set the header.